Masļenki border incident: Attack at Masļenki

 At the guard house were the acting commander of the patrol Valdis Grīnvalds, the guard Kārlis Beizaks who was off duty and resting, the wife of the guard and patrol commander Fridrihs Puriņš (who was not there during the attack), Hermīne Puriņa, and her 14-years-old son Voldemārs.
 Grīnvalds was the only one who returned fire through a window, but visibility was poor and he could shoot only in the direction of attackers without direct aim.
 Beizaks had apparently decided to leave the building and attempt to run to the first patrol for help because the telephone communications were down.
 He jumped out the window but was able to cover only 199 meters when he was shot by attackers.
 Since there was still resistance from the guardhouse, the attackers threw in firebombs and inside of the building caught fire.
 Hermīne Puriņa was shot 8 meters away from the house after escaping through a window.
 Her son Voldemārs was shot in the abdomen but managed to hide in the woodpile.
 The building's only defender Grīnvalds also left the burning building soon after.
 Throwing away his rifle, he jumped out the window and jumped in the Ludza river unscathed.
 There he was captured by Soviet border guards.

 On June 15, the government of Latvia started an investigation of the attacks and army units together with border guard were put on high alert.
 A general mobilization and resistance could be expected however due to the presence of the Soviet military bases in Latvia since fall 1939 such a move was practically impossible.

 At Masļenki, three border guards (Jānis Macītis, Pēteris Cimoška, Kārlis Beizaks) and two civilians (Hermīne Puriņa née.
 Kalniņa who was the wife of a border guard and Voldemārs Puriņš who was the 14-year-old son of a border guard) were killed by NKVD troops.

 Kidnappees

-In both Masļenki and Smaili, in total, 37 persons were kidnapped by attacking Soviet troops and brought away to USSR as hostages, of whom ten were border guards and the rest were civilians, including women and small children (as young as one and two years old).
+In both Masļenki and Smaili, in total, 37 persons were kidnapped by attacking Soviet troops and brought to the Soviet Union, of whom ten were border guards and the rest were civilians, including women and small children (as young as one and two years old).
 36 of the kidnapped were returned by Soviets on July 7, 1940, and the farmer Dmitrijs Maslovs was executed in the spring of 1942, accused of espionage.